 7. FlexJobs – A job board that specializes in “flexible” jobs

 FlexJobs, as the name suggests offers flexibility as it includes remote work (both part and full-time), on-site jobs, flexible work schedules, and freelance opportunities of course.
 All the requirements posted on FlexJobs go through a meticulous screening process.
 It also ensures authenticity and legitimacy which means no spam and no scam jobs.

 8. 99designs – Specialist freelance designer website

 99designs platform is specifically intended for design services and entertains freelancers who are willing to offer their design services.
 On this platform, you will see a new design produced every two seconds for the clients.
 The site also features freelance work in over 90 categories.
-So, if you are expert in creating logos, book covers, designing websites or any other form of design creativity, this is probably the best platform to showcase your field of expertise.
+So, if you are an expert in creating logos, book covers, designing websites, or any other form of design creativity, this is probably the best platform to showcase your field of expertise.